rohit-nayak-ps/github-actions-watcher/README.md

 ##### Prerequisite

-Setup a personal access (or similar) token in Github for your repo.
+Setup a personal access (or similar) token in Github for your repo, and possibly a PlanetScale account if you want to persist the list of discovered failed workflows.

 #### Usage

 Specify the token, the github organization name, repository name you want to watch and, optionally the PR, you want to restart tests for.
+YOu can also specify a list of strings: if a workflow name has one of these as a substring then it is ignored.

 ##### Usage